Here’s our guide to log style homes including popular types, differences between home & cabin and pros & cons.

 Each log has a cut groove that is fitted and secured to the one in the bottom.
 These types of homes offer energy-efficiency qualities with a strong, resistant structure that can be assembled and reassembled quickly – thus proving to be efficient and aesthetically pleasing.

-As compared to the Full Scribe type, these homes utilize less logs – thus, are a great cost-effective solution.
+Compared to the Full Scribe type, these homes utilize fewer logs, which makes them a great, cost-effective solution.

 Being an energy-efficient solution, Post and Beam homes are also highly flexible in design and construction – hence, widely used across the country.